Winter Home Safety

-The holidays and winter months present their own specific safety considerations in the home.
+Winter months can present their own specific safety considerations in the home.
 Learn how to protect yourself and your family by minimizing the risk of fires and other hazards.

-At the beginning of each winter season, get your chimney inspected and cleaned by a professional before using it.
+At the beginning of each winter season, have a your chimney inspected and cleaned before using it.
 Buildup in the chimney can cause a fire if it is not properly cleaned.

 Also, never use the following in your fireplace:

-These materials can cause intense flames that can start chimney fires or send sparks into the room.
+These materials can cause intense flames, which can start chimney fires or send sparks into the room.
 Some of these materials may even cause toxic smoke.

-Use a fireplace screen to keep sparks and embers from coming into the room.
+Use a fireplace screen to keep possible sparks and embers from coming into the room.

 Portable Heaters & Space Heaters

 Make sure all heaters are in safe working condition.
-Place space heaters at least three feet away from anything that could catch fire, including paper, clothing, and furniture.
+Place space heaters at least three feet away from anything that could catch fire—paper, clothing, and furniture.
 (Do not use heaters to dry clothing.)

 Small children and pets should not be left alone with heaters.
-Make sure to turn off heaters when you leave the room or go to sleep.
+Always turn off heaters when you leave the room or go to bed.